 More recently, the Wellington Cycleways Master Plan (2015) and Cycling Framework (2015) have been developed.
-They both recognized the potential for offroad cycle routes thought reserves.
-As stated in the Cycling Framework, proposals for off-road routes need to be consistent with relevant reserves management plans.
+They both recognised the potential for off-road cycle routes thought reserves.
+As stated in the Cycling Framework, proposals for off-road routes need to be consistent with relevant reserve management plans.

 A 2014 report, Integrating Road and Open Space Networks to Maximise Active Transport and Recreational Opportunities in Wellington, identified a number of recommendations, including using technology to highlight off-road commuter routes.
 The report noted route signage would need to be consistent on both on-road and off-road sections.
 However, the report stated that not all cycle commuters wanted to travel off-road, as most want shallow gradients, even surfaces and direct routes.
+Commuter routes need to be wide, dual access (both directions) and shared use.
+Due to the topography of Wellington's open space, this is not always achievable.